Git-Mahesh06/AWS/readme.md

 - Skills Gained: Serverless, Platform as a Service (PaaS)

+## 9. Project-1 A multi tier website using AWS EC2

+### This project demonstrates the design and deployment of a multi-tier architecture using core AWS services such as EC2, RDS, and Security Groups.It showcases how a web server and a database server operate in separate tiers while communicating securely to deliver a dynamic application.

+### Architecture Overview

+- The project implements a 2-tier architecture:

+### Tier 1 – Web/Application Layer (EC2)

+- Launched an EC2 instance running Ubuntu.

+- Configured a Security Group allowing incoming traffic (HTTP/HTTPS/SSH).

+- Installed:
+- Apache2 (Web server)
+- PHP (Backend logic)
+- MySQL client (To connect to RDS)
+- Replaced the default Apache HTML page with a custom PHP form containing:
+- Name field
+- Email field
+- Submit button

+### Tier 2 – Database Layer (Amazon RDS)

+- Created an Amazon RDS MySQL instance.

+- Configured a separate Security Group allowing traffic only from the EC2 instance.

+- Received the RDS Endpoint and used it in the PHP code to connect from EC2.

+- Created a MySQL table with fields:
+- name
+- email
+- Verified that form submissions insert data correctly into the RDS table.

+## End-to-End Workflow

+- User opens the EC2 public IP in the browser.

+- The custom HTML/PHP form appears.

+- User enters name and email → clicks Submit.

+- PHP code connects to the RDS MySQL database using:
+- Hostname (RDS endpoint)
+- Username
+- Password

+- The data is successfully inserted into the MySQL table.

+- Verified insertion by logging into MySQL from EC2 using:

+- `mysql -h <RDS-ENDPOINT> -u <username> -p`

+### Key AWS Concepts Demonstrated

+- EC2 provisioning & Apache web server setup
+- Security Group design for multi-tier architectures
+- Installation and integration of Apache + PHP + MySQL
+- RDS MySQL instance creation and VPC inter-resource connectivity
+- Dynamic form handling & backend DB connectivity
+- Storing and retrieving data from MySQL in the cloud

+### Outcome

+- A fully functional multi-tier dynamic website running on AWS where users submit data through a front-end application hosted on EC2, and the data is securely stored in an Amazon RDS MySQL database.

 ## 9. Project-2 – Publishing SNS Messages Privately

 - Creating SNS topics